 Even though they are easily available, ferrets are considered exotic pets.
-An animal is considered exotic if they are not native to the location, regardless if they have been born and raised in captivity.
+An animal is considered exotic if they are not native to the location—regardless of if they have been born and raised in captivity.
 However, the term is used loosely, as even some native species are considered exotic.
-The ferret can become a very popular pet for many people, but now countries, states and provinces feel that they should be kept as pets.
+The ferret has become a very popular pet for many people, but now countries, states and provinces feel that they shouldn't be kept as pets.

 Pet ferrets can be found all over the world, but it is important to know whether you can legally keep them or not.
 This is an overview of some countries' laws, but please check your local laws before getting your fuzzy, little friend.

-In the United States, each state is allowed to govern their own laws about owning a ferret.
+In the United States, each state is allowed to govern its own laws about owning a ferret.
 The regulations are quite varied across all the states.
-It can range from no regulations to vaccine requirements to straight up banned.
+These can range from no regulations to vaccine requirements to straight-up bans.